 - Just like propane gas heaters, adequate ventilation is vital to avoid gas fumes from escaping into your garage

 - Your garage will need proper ventilation

 - You must make sure that your garage is free from combustible materials

 - Natural gas heaters leave an odour

 - Require a gas line for your garage

-As always, you can reach out to your trusted company if you have questions or concerns about your heating needs.
+As always, you can reach out to your trusted company if you have questions or concerns about choosing the best garage heater.